-Physics of elementary particles The theoretical research is performed in the field of elementary particle interactions in the framework of the Standard Model (SM) and its generalizations, in astroparticle physics and cosmology, in classical and quantum gravity and in theories of unification.
+Physics of elementary particles - The theoretical research is performed in the fields of elementary particle interactions in the framework of the Standard Model (SM) and its generalizations, in astroparticle physics and cosmology, in classical and quantum gravity and in theories of unification.
 Investigations of symmetries in the electroweak sector, such as CP violation and lepton number violation, give an insight into directions in which the SM should be generalized, and simultaneously call for new particle degrees of freedom which provide cosmological dark matter candidates.
 Perturbative QCD is used for the description of hadronic properties in terms of quarks and gluons and (generalized) parton distributions.
 Nonperturbative QCD is treated by means of coupled system of Schwinger-Dyson and Bethe-Salpeter equations in vacuum and at finite temperature.
-Microscopic origin of black hole is studied within conformal field theory which is expected to be valid near the horizon.
+Microscopic origin of black hole is studied within conformal fields theory which is expected to be valid near the horizon.
 Alternative study relies on the string theory, which is believed to be a consistent theory of quantum gravity.
-Experimentally contributions of gluons and sea quarks to proton spin in collisions of polarized proton beams are probed Origin of the big transverse spin asymmetries in forward neutral pion production is studied in measurements with transversely non-perturbative QCD in the low-energy limit and the rich phenomenology of the nuclear many-body system, studies of exotic modes of excitation in unstable nuclei, and the modeling of weak-interactions of neutrinos and charged leptons with nuclei and their role in astrophysical processes (in the framework of an UKF project with international collaboration agreements).
+Experimentally contributions of gluons and sea quarks to proton spin in collisions of polarized proton beams are probed at energies where Quantum Chromodynamics (QCD) can be applied perturbatively to describe hard nucleon collisions.
+Origin of the big transverse spin asymmetries in forward neutral pion production is studied in measurements with transversely polarized proton beams at RHIC accelerator.

+Nuclear physics - Theoretical studies are mainly focused tow ard nuclear structure and nuclear astrophysics, aiming to describe finite nuclei and nuclear matter starting from the fundamental understanding of effective nucleon-nucleon interactions.
+In particular, these include the development of a microscopic theory of nuclear structure based on covariant energy density functional and effective fields theory, the description of the structure of exotic nuclei far from the valley of stability, the investigation of the connection between non-perturbative QCD in the low-energy limit and the rich phenomenology of the nuclear many-body system, studies of exotic modes of excitation in unstable nuclei, and the modeling of weak-interactions of neutrinos and charged leptons with nuclei and their role in astrophysical processes (in the framework of an UKF project with international collaboration agreements).
 Experimentally the hadronic systems are studied in medium and high energy accelerators, with the aim of studying the formation and characteristics of quark-gluon plasma, which allows understanding of the early universe, and better understanding of nucleon-nucleon interaction through the hypernuclear program.
-Electroproduction of hypernuclei allows spectroscopy of nuclear levels affected by the presence of strangeness, which closely connects the experimental knowledge about the nucleonhyperon interaction with existing knowledge of the nucleon-
+Electroproduction of hypernuclei allows spectroscopy of nuclear levels affected by the presence of strangeness, which closely connects the experimental knowledge about the nucleonhyperon interaction with existing knowledge of the nucleonnucleon interaction.